Lagrangian Motion Fields for Long-term Motion Generation: Experiment

 \section{Experiment}

-In this section, we conduct rigorous evaluations of our approach for long-term music-to-dance and long-term text-to-motion, incorporating both quantitative in~\refsec{music_to_dance} and~\refsec{text_to_motion}, as well as qualitative analyses in~\refsec{user_study}.
+In this section, we conduct rigorous evaluations of our approach for long-term music-to-dance and long-term text-to-motion, incorporating both quantitative in~\refsec{music_to_dance} and~\refsec{text_to_motion}, as well as qualitative analyses in~\refsec{qualitative_analyses}.
 To get a more comprehensive insight into our main contributions, we conduct ablation studies in~\refsec{ablation_study} to validate the effectiveness of the proposed pipeline.